David Hammons: Sculpture

 In 2021, Hammons collaborated with the Hudson River Park Trust and the Whitney Museum to create Days End.
 This piece is a "ghost monument" to the late artist, Gordon Matta-Clark.
 Specifically, the art serve as a tribute to Matta-Clark's 'Pier 52' by creating a structural frame of the warehouse that made up the artist work.
 Matta-Clark had cut five openings in the walls, ceilings,0 and roof of an abandoned pier shed.
 This will be Hammons only permanent public piece to date.
 The piece itself is made of steel rods, with half being on land and the others being on steel piles in the Hudson River.

 In May 2021 the Whitney Museum of American Art unveiled Hammons completed sculpture Day's End in Hudson River Park across from the Museum itself.
-The ghostly architetural exoskeletal outline of a pier was inspired by and created in tribute to Day's End, Cinical Inversion an earlier piece by Gordon Matta-Clark (1943-1978) where the earlier artist made five incisions into the Pier 52 building which stood on the same site previously.
+The ghostly architectural exoskeletal outline of a pier was inspired by and created in tribute to Day's End, Cinical Inversion an earlier piece by Gordon Matta-Clark (1943-1978) where the earlier artist made five incisions into the Pier 52 building which stood on the same site previously.